Euphorbia tetragona stems

 Photographer: Thabo Maphisa

-The honey euphorbia, as Euphorbia tetragona is known locally, does produce honey, but not a very palatable kind for humans.
-Bees thrive on Euphorbia pollen of many species in many regions.
+The honey euphorbia, as Euphorbia tetragona is known locally, is a source of honey, although not a very palatable kind for humans.
+Bees thrive on Euphorbia pollen of many species in many places.
 In some cases they benefit from the fact that their honey causes a burning sensation in people’s throats, leaving more of it for their own consumption.

-Although the name says four angled (tetragona), some of the branchlets of this tree actually have five angles.
-The edges are slightly tubercled, the flat sides smooth and green.
-The stems have irregularly spaced slight constrictions indicating seasonal growth changes.
-The stems gradually lose their capacity to photosynthesise lower down, becoming whitish grey as can be seen here.
+Although the name says four-angled (tetragona), some of the branchlets of this tree actually have five angles, stem ridges or wings; sometimes possibly more.
+The edges are slightly tubercled, the flat parts inbetween smooth and green.
+The stems have slight, irregularly spaced constrictions indicating seasonal growth changes.
+The main stems, as well as sometimes a few big stems low down, gradually lose their capacity to photosynthesise lower down, becoming whitish grey as can be seen here.